enjae/Sustain_Web/README.md

 ## Description

-Sustain Web is an environmental impact calculator similar to Ecometer.
+Sustain Web is an environmental impact calculator for websites.
 It analyzes web pages based on data center locations, sub-sea cable length, and page transfer size to assess their environmental impact.

 ## Key Features